dqdang/dqdang.github.io/_posts/2020-07-01-digested-clips.markdown

 category: posts
 ---

-*Subreddit scraper to create Youtube mirrors for Twitch clips.*
+*Subreddit scraper to create Youtube mirrors for Twitch clips*

 Twitch clips are common on reddit.
 Capturing small snippets of a livestream and then posting to community subreddits gets some of the most attention of the day.